 - Both day and overnight camps will be considered.
 Camp sessions should be at least 5 days in length.
 Preference will be given to full-day and overnight camps.

-DEADLINE EXTENDED: Applications must be submitted before 11:59pm on September 15, 2019.
+Applications must be submitted before 11:59pm on September 15, 2019.
 Applicants will be notified of their funding status prior to January 1, 2020.
 View our 2019 Camp Partners.

 Foundation staff work with volunteer advisory committee members to review proposals and reach grantmaking decisions.
 In reviewing grant proposals, the Foundation will use the following evaluation criteria:

 - Alignment with Send A Kid To Camp’s program goal focused on summer learning loss

 - The organization’s understanding of and ability to meet the needs of the community they serve